fahadrkm/rexp-machine_test/README.md

 REDIS_ENABLED=true

-If Redis is not available, the system automatically falls back to an in-memory cache.
+If Redis is not available, the service automatically falls back to an in-memory cache.

 Idempotency Handling